kksgandhi/personal_site/other private and sustainable software.md

 ----------------------

-For search engines, Duck Duck Go has been crushing my expectations, to the point where I often like the DDG results over the Google results.
+For search engines, Duck Duck Go has been beating my expectations, to the point where I often like the DDG results over the Google results.
 I sometimes do use Google as a backup, but I don't necessarily think Google has better results, just somewhat different ones.